dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 similar [V4V](https://value4value.info/) payments---as well as Lightning
 in general---become more prevalent.
-Of course, in the best case, we will have these things natively integrated at the protocol level, but I see no reason why we shouldn\'t do a little experimentation with what we have today, even if the solutions are imperfect.
+Of course, in the best case, we will have these things natively integrated at the protocol level, but I see no reason why we shouldn't do a little experimentation with what we have today, even if the solutions are imperfect.
 Until [Bolt12](http://bolt12.org/) and similar are widespread, hacking something together that just works is probably not the worst idea.